 It would’ve been better to “hide” your other IRAs before you converted, but since you already converted, now it’s time to catch up on moving those pre-tax IRAs out of the way.
 If you leave the pre-tax IRAs alone to the end of the year in which you converted, you will trigger the pro-rata rule.
 So don’t wait.

 Roll over your other pre-tax Traditional, SEP, and SIMPLE IRAs to a workplace retirement plan.
 Most employer plans accept incoming rollovers from pre-tax IRAs.

 Split Tax Reporting

-When you contribute *for* one year and convert *in* a different year, you will have to split the tax reporting to two different years.
-In the first year you report the contribution.
-In the second year you report the basis carried over from the first year and your conversion.
+When you contribute *for* one year and convert *during* a different year, you will have to split the tax reporting into two different years.
+You report the contribution on the tax return for the first year.
+You report the basis carried over from the first year and your conversion on the tax return for the second year.
 You will have to remember.
 The confusion is your penalty for doing it unplanned.

 You were already caught by an unplanned backdoor Roth in one year.
-Don’t let it happen every year.
-If there is any chance that your income may be too high again, resolve that you will become proactive and do a planned backdoor Roth from this year forward.
+Don’t let it happen again.
+If there is any chance that your income may be too high again this year, resolve that you will be proactive and do a planned backdoor Roth from this year forward.
 When in doubt, do the planned backdoor.
-Don’t wait after the year-end.
+Don’t wait until next year.

-After you contribute or recharacterize to traditional for the prior year, also contribute to traditional for the current year.
+After you contribute or recharacterize your contribution to the Traditional IRA for the prior year, also contribute to the Traditional IRA for the current year.
 Convert twice or simply convert both together.
 This way you break out of the cycle of doing it after the fact.
 It will be smooth next year.